 Origin and Distribution

 The Shubunkin is a breed of long-bodied, fancy goldfish.
-They originated in China through several generations of cross breeding the standard Comet goldfish.
-They are not found native or in the wild since they were cultivated through human manipulation.
-Their ancestors, the Crucian carp, is found throughout Europe and Asia.
+They originated in Japan through several generations of cross breeding the standard (short fin) and Comet (long fin) goldfish with calico telescope goldfish.
+They are not found in the wild since they were cultivated through human manipulation.
+Their ancestor, the Crucian carp, is found throughout Europe and Asia.

 Colors and Markings

 Some Shubunkins may have very clear scales or patches of skin that are scaleless, like their doitsu koi cousins.
-All of their fins are slightly longer than their Comet goldfish cousins.
-They will often contain streaks of black to match their body markings.
+All of their fins are slightly longer than Comet goldfish.
+The fins will often contain streaks of black to match their body markings.

-The Shubunkin can have tankmates similar to their Comet goldfish cousins.
-Being temperate fish, they cannot be mixed with any tropical varieties of fish.
+The Shubunkin can have tankmates similar to the Comet goldfish.
+Being temperate fish, they should not be mixed with any tropical species of fish.
 Shubunkins are very social fish and not aggressive to other fish.
 They are voracious eaters, so anything small enough to fit in their mouth can be mistakenly eaten, including small fish and invertebrates.

 Shubunkin Habitat and Care

-Like all other goldfish species, your Shubunkins will require a tank with a filter, not a bowl.
+Like all other goldfish, your Shubunkins will require a tank with a filter, not a bowl.
 They do not require heated water and do well at room temperature.
-Shubunkins will make a lot of waste, and you will need to keep a close eye on your tank's nitrogen cycle levels to ensure your nitrate stays below 20 mg/L.
+Shubunkins will make a lot of waste, and you will need to keep a close eye on your tank's nitrogen cycle levels to ensure your nitrate stays below 20 mg/L. Be sure your aquarium has strong filtration.

 Shubunkin Diet and Feeding

-Feed your goldfish slowly for 3-5 minutes once a day if the temperature is at or below 70F (21C).
+Feed your goldfish for 3-5 minutes once a day if the temperature is at or below 70F (21C).
 Above 70F, you will need to feed your goldfish twice a day.
 Being ectotherms with a wide temperature tolerance, the warmer the water temperature, the hungrier your Shubunkins will be.
+Do not let uneaten food accumulate in the aquarium.

 You can feed your Shubunkins occasional treats.
 Veggies, such as shelled green peas, can be fed up to once a day as a treat.
 Meaty treats, such as frozen bloodworms or brine shrimp, should be fed no more than once a week.

-Unlike the Comet goldfish, not all Shubunkins will exhibit the classic breeding tubercles on the pectoral fins and sides of the operculum.
+Unlike the Comet goldfish, not all male Shubunkins will exhibit the classic breeding tubercles on the pectoral fins and sides of the operculum.
 Females will have rounder bellies than males, but only if reproductively active.
-It is very hard to determine males from females in fish that are not interested in spawning.
+It is very hard to distinguish males from females in fish that are not preparing to spawning.

 Breeding the Shubunkin